meganodris/meganodris.github.io/_pages/about.md

   - /about.html
 ---

-Third year PhD student in the [Pathogen Dynamics Group](https://www.pdg.gen.cam.ac.uk/) at the University of Cambridge.
-My research focuses on the development and application of mathematical models to better understand pathogen transmission and immune dynamics.
+I am a final year PhD student in the [Pathogen Dynamics Group](https://www.pdg.gen.cam.ac.uk/) at the University of Cambridge.
+My research focuses on the development and application of analytical methods that integrate multiple data sources to provide new insights into pathogen transmission and immune dynamics.
+I am interested in the challenges posed for robust epidemiological analysis of emerging and re-emerging pathogens and the role that serological data can play in addressing these.
+Much of my work has focused on arboviruses such as dengue and chikungunya, as well as emerging viruses including SARS-CoV-2.

 Education
 ------